Cutting a thick piece of wood with a circular saw can appear challenging due to the sheer size of the wood.

 Things You'll Need

-- A Rip Fence (a straight edge or even straight plank of wood is acceptable).
+- Rip Fence (a straight edge or even straight plank of wood is acceptable)

-- A Sacrificial Sheet (MDF or Plywood will do fine).
+- Sacrificial board (MDF or Plywood will do fine)

-Steps to Cutting the Thick Wood with Circular Saw
+How to Cut Thick Wood with Circular Saw

 Begin by placing the thick piece of wood onto the work surface.